 QUALITY TIME

-Spending time with your children where you are intently focused on them is a beautiful gift.
+Spending time with some children where you are intently focused on them is a beautiful gift.
 It makes your child feel that he is the most important person in the world to you.
 When you spend quality time with children, it says, “You are important to me.”
-Tips for these children include:
+Tips for children who want your undivided attention include:

 • Play with them without distractions